ravivmg/stanford-econ-comp/README.md

-If you find mistakes, please email me, open submit an issue, or do a pull request.
+If you find mistakes, please email me, submit an issue, or fork it, fix it, and do a pull request.